 When decorating their student rental properties, many inexperienced landlords spend too much time and money creating an aesthetic that appeals to them, but not to their tenants.

-We’ve written this blog post to provide landlords with guidance on best practice when decorating, to ensure they save money and attract tenants.
+We’ve written this blog post to provide landlords with guidance on best practice when decorating student rental properties, to ensure they save money and attract tenants.

 Paint vs Wallpaper